 - Food intolerances, gluten sensitivity, celiac disease, or leaky gut syndrome

 - Low vitamin D and essential fatty acids

-2. Consider going off pain medications – or at least reducing your use.
 As I mentioned earlier, taking pain medications, including NSAIDs, can actually lead to worsened and more chronic pain.
 So talk with your doctor about stopping the regular use of pain medications that may actually be doing more harm than good — and may even be making your pain worse!
-Try lowering you pain medication dose, and spacing the doses out further, using pain medication only when absolutely necessary, and use alternatives (see below) whenever you can to keep pain under control while you’re getting to the root causes.
+Try lowering you pain medication dose, and spacing the doses out further, using pain medication only when absolutely necessary, and use alternatives (see below) whenever you can to keep pain under control while you're getting to the root causes.

-3. Use nutrients and herbs to reduce pain and inflammation.
-While you’re getting to the root causes of your pain, you’ll want herbs and supplements to help you deal with lingering pain symptoms.
+While you're getting to the root causes of your pain, you'll want herbs and supplements to help you deal with lingering pain symptoms.
 The ones I discuss below can be used in combination.
 To make it easy, look for tproducts on the market that do this for you, or purchase herbs and supplements and make your own daily combination, seeing what works best for you.
 Vitamin D should be checked, and I recommend at least 2000 units of Vitamin D3 daily, as well as a daily fish oil supplement if you have chronic pain.

 - Bromelain: an enzyme from pineapple, this be taken daily to reduce chronic inflammation and also helps with digestive symptoms.
 A common dose is 200-320 mg twice daily.

 - Ginger: Shown to be as effective as NSAIDs for relieving pain and inflammation, the dose is 500-1000mg, 1-2 times daily.

 - Curcumin: Relieves inflammation, the daily dose is 1200-2400 mg